quasarframework/quasar-framework.org/source/guide/quasar-upgrade-guide.md

 We'll cover how to upgrade to a new Quasar version in your project, both for [UMD](/guide/embedding-quasar.html) and using the [Starter Kit](/guide/app-installation.html).
 Then we'll go on to discuss how you can migrate v0.15 to v0.16 and your pre v0.15 project to v0.15+.

 ## Upgrading to a newer Quasar version
-This applies when upgrading from v0.15+ to a newer Quasar version, including v0.16.
+This applies when upgrading from v0.15+ to a newer Quasar version, including v0.16 and v0.17.

 > **IMPORTANT**
 > **Quasar v0.15+ requires Node.js version 8.9.0 or greater**